pywren/alternative_clouds/azure/README.md

 ## Getting started

 1.  make sure you have an azure account
     a.
 Note that unlike gcloud and AWS, [Azure hasn't figured out how to detect credentials automatically from your local environment](https://github.com/Azure/azure-sdk-for-python/issues/1310), so there's no need to bother with that.
+This means that we have to keep
 2. `pip install azure-storage`
 2.

 ## Deployment
-Azure gives you two options to deploy a function: web portal or via HTTP Put
+Azure gives you two options to deploy a function: web portal or via HTTP Put.

-* Deploying with web portal isn't a great fit because we need to upload `jobrunner.py`, so the better option is to deploy with HTTP.
-* HTTP PUT also makes it easier for us to set up file IO, which is very wonky in Azure.
+I think using HTTP PUT is better for the following reasons.
+* It's impossible to upload auxiliary files over the web portal, so there's no clean way to upload `jobrunner.py` (aside from some silly hacks)
+* There are a lot of settings and set-up that we need to do, to set up file IO and triggers.
+Thankfully, I've figured all of this out for you.
+With HTTP, we can hard code all of these settings in `function.json` and load them.

 The following files need to be zipped and PUT to the endpoint `https:{function_name}.scm.azurewebsites.net/api/zip/site/wwwroot`

 * `function.json` this is the config file.
 * `jobrunner.py` This runs in a subprocess to unpickle the function, and puts the output in storage.
 * `run.py` same as wrenhandler. `run.py` is what Azure runs when you trigger a function.

+To deploy everything, simply run `pywrenazure/deploy.py`

 ### Runtimes
 We can deploy a runtime directly to the function container using Azure's Kudu service.
 This gives us a few advantages